 Clearwater, Florida, has some of the most beautiful beaches in the world.
-These same breathtaking coastal areas can become a nightmare when hurricanes strike.
+These same breathtaking coastal areas can become a nightmare when hurricanes and other natural disasters strike.
 We saw this change with storms Michael and Irma in which Floridians suffered many losses.
-A hurricane can irreparably damage or destroy your home or business in a few hours.
+A hurricane can irreparably damage or destroy your home or business in a few hours which usually leads to a property damage claim.

 What Most Florida Property Insurance Policies Will Cover